Social Media APIs in 2026: Developer's Guide to Every Platform

 Instagram’s Basic Display API was sunset on December 4, 2024.
 Personal-account access is gone.
 Everything now flows through the Instagram Graph API, which means a Business or Creator account, a Meta Developer App, and App Review.
 If you have a side project that read user content via Basic Display, it stopped working over a year ago.

-The pattern across all three: platforms are quietly raising the floor for commercial use.
+The pattern across all six: platforms are quietly raising the floor for commercial use.
 Plan for it.

 X (Twitter) API